prajwalmj07/Chtbot_using_Pytorch/README.md

 ![App Screenshot](https://spgon.com/wp-content/uploads/2019/07/How-chatbot-works-600x387.jpg)

+It uses Flask to host this chatbot on a local host

 This Repository also contains the files required to host this on a Render free web hosting service.

 ## Screenshot